Assault Amphibious Vehicle: Development

-Combat history
+Service history

 Twenty U.S.-built LVTP-7s were used by Argentina during the 1982 invasion of the Falkland Islands with most returning to the Argentine mainland before the war ended.

 From 1982 to 1984, LVTP-7s were deployed with U.S. Marines as part of the multi-national peacekeeping force in Beirut, Lebanon.
 As Marines became increasingly involved in hostilities, several vehicles sustained minor damage from shrapnel and small arms fire.

 On October 25, 1983 U.S. Marine LVTP-7s conducted a highly successful amphibious landing on the island of Grenada as part of Operation Urgent Fury.

 It was heavily used in the 1991 Gulf War and Operation Restore Hope.

 After the 2003 invasion of Iraq, AAV-7A1s were criticized for providing poor protection for the crew and passengers compared with other vehicles, such as the M2 Bradley.
 Eight were disabled or destroyed during the Battle of Nasiriyah, where they faced RPG, mortar, tank and artillery fire.
-At least one vehicle was destroyed by fire from friendly A-10 Warthog aircraft.
+At least one vehicle was hit by fire from friendly A-10 Warthog aircraft.

 On 3 August 2005, 14 U.S. Marines and their Iraqi interpreter were killed when their AAV struck a roadside bomb in the city of Haditha in the Euphrates river valley in western Iraq.

+During the 2010 Rio de Janeiro security crisis, the Brazilian Naval Fusiliers used AAV-7A1s in support of their operations to occupy the Complexo da Penha and Complexo do Alemão favelas, where the vehicles were used to clear barricades left by the Red Command.

 Eight U.S. Marines and one U.S. Navy sailor died on 30 July 2020, when their AAV sank in the Pacific Ocean off the coast of San Clemente Island, California, during a training exercise, ahead of an upcoming deployment.
 As a result of the incident, on 15 December 2021 the U.S. Marine Corps announced that it has banned its fleet of amphibious armored personnel carriers from maritime operations except in emergencies.

+In May 2025, the U.S. Marine Corps retired the AAV-P7/A1 from active service.

 Replacement attempts

 Cancelled: Expeditionary Fighting Vehicle

 Renamed from the Advanced Assault Amphibious Vehicle in late 2003, the Expeditionary Fighting Vehicle (EFV) was designed to replace the aging AAV.
 Able to transport a full Marine rifle squad to shore from an amphibious assault ship beyond the horizon with three times the speed in water and about twice the armor of the AAV, and superior firepower as well it was the Marine Corps' number one priority ground weapon system acquisition.
 The EFV was intended for deployment in 2015.
-However, in January 2011, United States Defense Secretary Robert Gates announced plans to cancel the Expeditionary Fighting Vehicle.
-In 2012, the USMC dropped the EFV and cancelled the program.
+However, in 2011, United States Defense Secretary Robert Gates cancelled the Expeditionary Fighting Vehicle.